The Grumpiest Fish in the sea

 I’m often asked how I choose the animals I write about.
 I choose different animals for different books for all sorts of different reasons, but let’s talk about how I chose the creatures in my Strangest Thing in the Sea.
 It’s a book about weird sea creatures, and if you know anything about sea creatures, you know they can be really, absolutely the weirdest.
 There were SO MANY I wanted to include, but I could only choose thirteen.

-This guy was always on my “definitely include” list.
-The red-lipped batfish.
+This guy was always on my “definitely include” list: the red-lipped batfish.
 I don’t think I need to explain why.
 He belongs to the shallow water+odd swimmer+lumpy & grumpy category, or SW+OS+L&G. You might think that would be a narrow category, but it’s not.

 FACT CHECK: Fish don’t have hair.
 The hairy bits are thread-like bits of skin, sort of like skin tags.
 And that isn’t a nose.
 Its a fleshy lump called an illicum that apparently sends out attractive chemicals to lure tasty little fishes.